ScottV19/ScottV19.github.io/_teaching-outreach/TA_tasks.md

 location: "Leiden, The Netherlands"
 ---

-List of course at the Leiden Observatory for which I acted as a teaching assistant
+List of courses at the Leiden Observatory for which I acted as a teaching assistant
 ======